rambleraptor/api-linter/docs/rules/0135/method-signature.md

 # Delete methods: Method signature

-This rule enforces that all `Delete` standard methods have a `google.api.method_signature` annotation with a value of `"name"`, as mandated in [AEP-135][].
+This rule enforces that all `Delete` standard methods have a `google.api.method_signature` annotation with a value of `"path"`, as mandated in [AEP-135][].

 ## Details

-This rule looks at any method beginning with `Delete`, and complains if the `google.api.method_signature` annotation is missing, or if it is set to any value other than `"name"`.
+This rule looks at any method beginning with `Delete`, and complains if the `google.api.method_signature` annotation is missing, or if it is set to any value other than `"path"`.
 Additional method signatures, if present, are ignored.

 ## Examples